Here are some of the most Frequently Asked Questions About Hypnosis and their answers:

 - You will be completely aware of everything that is said.

-- You will wake up.
+- And you will wake up.
 You are not “asleep” – you can awaken yourself at any time.
 You may feel so good about this wonderful, relaxed state that you may want to stay that way, even when the hypnotist is ready to end the session.

 When was hypnosis first discovered or developed?